 110 Rue Notre-Dame W., Mount Royal

-Located in the heart of Old Montreal and dating from the early 1800's, Basilique Notre-Dame is a Gothic Revivalist masterpiece.
-The church is worth a visit—irrespective of faith, or lack thereof—purely to marvel at the incredible craftsmanship that fills every corner.
-Pinewood sculptures depict the stations of the cross, there are exquisite black walnut wood carvings framing the aisles, the altarpiece artwork (thirty-two bronze panels) depicts humankind marching toward Christ, and the organ has an incredible 1,648 pipes.
-The most striking features, though, are the stained-glass windows, and the vaulted, star-painted ceiling with three octagonal skylights.
+Located in the heart of Old Montreal and dating from the early 1800s, Basilique Notre-Dame is a Gothic Revival masterpiece.
+The church is worth a visit—irrespective of faith or lack thereof—purely to marvel at the incredible craftsmanship that fills every corner.
+Pinewood sculptures depict the Stations of the Cross, there are exquisite black walnut wood carvings framing the aisles, the altarpiece artwork (thirty-two bronze panels) depicts humankind marching toward Christ, and the organ has an incredible 1,648 pipes.
+The most striking features, though, are the stained-glass windows and the vaulted, star-painted ceiling with three octagonal skylights.
 The ceiling—a mix of lapis lazuli blue and shimmering gold—combined with the multicolored flecks of light cast through the cavernous space from the stained glass, creates an incredible interplay of light and color.

 Montreal Botanical Garden